-This brunch dish has wonderful ingredients and an impressive look all rolled into one!
-I love hosting brunch...and this special omelet roll is one of my very favorite items to prepare and share.
-A platter of these pretty swirled slices disappeared in not time. —Nancy Daugherty, Portland, Ohio
+This brunch dish has easy ingredients and an impressive look all rolled into one!
+I love hosting brunch, and this special omelet roll is one of my very favorite items to prepare and share.
+A platter of these pretty swirled slices disappears fast. —Nancy Daugherty, Portland, Ohio

 My father loves to entertain, and these buttery egg delights are one of his favorite items to serve at brunch.
 The leftovers are perfect to reheat in the microwave on busy mornings, so Dad always stashes a few aside for me to take home once the party is over. —Amy Soto, Winfield, Kansas

 This recipe is a deliciously different way to serve an omelet.
 The eggs bake in the oven, so you don't have to keep a constant eye on them like omelets made in a frying pan on the stove.—Susan Hudon, Fort Wayne, Indiana

 Breakfast around the campfire couldn't be easier with these clever breakfast bowls.
 Filled with savory bacon, eggs, cheese and more, they'll give your family a great start to a day outdoors! —Jennifer Meadows, Mattoon, Illinois

 It's a snap to put together this colorful casserole.
 I like to make it a day ahead, then refrigerate and bake the next morning.
 With ingredients such as sausage, eggs, cheese and peppers, it tastes like a strata—except it uses crackers rather than the traditional bread cubes. —Helen Clem

 Perfect for a special-occasion breakfast or holiday brunch, this easy egg scramble is warm and hearty, with potatoes, ham, cheese and sweet red and green peppers.
 You can serve it for a casual supper, too. —Vicki Holloway, Joelton, Tennessee